xlladdins/xll/README.md

 for an example of how to use this.
-It calls the FORTRAN function `DPOTRF` from the [LAPACK](http://performance.netlib.org/lapack/) library to perform a Cholesky decomposition.(Yes, you can easily call FORTRAN from C).
+It calls the FORTRAN function `DPOTRF` from the [LAPACK](http://performance.netlib.org/lapack/) library to perform a Cholesky decomposition.(Yes, you can easily call FORTRAN, and C of course, from C++).
 A 1000 x 1000 matrix takes about 0.3 seconds on my old Surface Pro 4 laptop.

 There are structs defined in [`XLCALL.H`](https://github.com/xlladdins/xll/blob/master/xll/XLCALL.H)